axelcola/EComerce-Jovenes-a-Programar/README.md

 IMPORTANT: To entry this page, login with any name and password.

-Proyect of program "Jovenes a Programar" of Plan Ceibal.
-We work together all of year creating this page to learn the most necessary and essential of front end development.
+We worked together throughout the entire year to create this e-commerce site, learning CSS, HTML, Javascript, Boostrap, Node.js.